informedcitizenry/6502.Net/README.md

 `Could not process binary file` - The binary file could not be opened or processed.

 `Directive takes no arguments` - An argument is present for a pseudo-op or directive that takes no arguments.

+`End of file reached without block closure` - A block directive has no corresponding closure.

+`File previously included.
+Possible circular reference?` - A directive was issued to include a source file that was previously included, thereby causing a circular reference.

 `Filename not specified` - A directive expected a filename that was not provided.